grafana/agent/docs/sources/shared/wal-data-retention.md

 headless: true
 ---

-The `prometheus.remote_write` component reuses the Prometheus Write-Ahead Log (WAL) implementation for resiliency against network outages and to avoid the prohibitively expensive in-memory buffering of all metric samples.
-The component buffers the received metrics on-disk, in a WAL per configured endpoint.
+The `prometheus.remote_write` component uses a Write Ahead Log (WAL) to prevent data loss during network outages.
+The component buffers the received metrics in a WAL for each configured endpoint.
 The queue shards can use the WAL after the network outage is resolved and flush the buffered metrics to the endpoints.

 The WAL records metrics in 128 MB files called segments.
 To avoid having a WAL that grows on-disk indefinitely, the component _truncates_ its segments on a